Typebulb FAQ

 What's the Notes tab?

 Persistent context for the AI, carried across conversations and clones.
-Useful for API docs or examples the LLM isn't familiar with.
-So much of what makes LLMs produce good code is guidance from markdown documents.
+Useful for API docs, examples, or skills the LLM requires.

 What AI providers do you support?

 OpenAI, Anthropic, Gemini and OpenRouter.
 Bring your own keys.
-Your keys are used for the AI assistant and tb.infer() calls that you make, but not anyone else who runs yoru bulb.
+Your keys are used for the AI assistant and tb.infer() calls that you make, but not anyone else who runs your bulb.

 What are the chat modes?